 The device tree is a data structure for describing hardware, and is a way of separating machine specific information from the kernel.
-For information on the device tree concept, devicetree.org is a good source: http://devicetree.org/Device Tree Usage.
+For information on the device tree concept, devicetree.org is a good source: http://devicetree.org/Device\Tree\Usage.

-Device trees for PHYTEC products consist of a board 'dts' file, a SOM 'dtsi' file, and a carrier board 'dtsi' file.
+Device trees for PHYTEC products consist of a board 'dts' file, a master SOM 'dtsi' file, a carrier board 'dtsi' file, SOM variant 'dtsi' files, and expansion board 'dtsi' files.